-For the ideal plant they need bright and indirect light in a rich and well-draining soil.
-They need to be watered fairly regularly and fertilised every month.
-They need to be lightly pruned monthly.
+For the ideal plant they need bright and have indirect light that is in a rich and well-draining soil.
+These plants need to be watered fairly regularly and fertilised every month.
+Polka Dot plants should be lightly pruned monthly.

 8. Ponytail Plant

-These are safe for our pets to be around and they also make for a stylish addition to a room.
-They need lots of bright and indirect sunlight with soil that is dry.
+These are safe for our pets to be around and, not to mention, they make for a stylish addition to a room.
+Ponytail plants need lots of bright and indirect sunlight with soil that is dry.
 The top two inches of soil should be dry before re-watering.

 9. Venus Fly Trap